dzuelke/HadooPHP/README.md

 *Note: the build dir must exist and be writeable.*

 You can pass path names to include in the package and the default timezone to set for scripts to `compile.sh`; invoke it without arguments for usage help.
+The `--debug` switch enables debug mode which means the `HADOOPHP_DEBUG` constant will be set to true, you can use this to add counter or message emitters to your code that should only run in such a case.

 ### Job Invocation

 Assuming your job name is "TpsReportCount", run:

-    path/to/builddir/TpsReportCount.sh <HDFSINPUTPATH> <HDFSOUTPUTPATH>
+    path/to/builddir/TpsReportCount.sh <HDFSINPUTPATH...> <HDFSOUTPUTPATH>

+*Note: you may pass any number of input path names; the last path name given is the output path where results will be written to.*

 You may also pass the path to a Hadoop config dir (equivalent to the `--config` argument of the `hadoop` binary):

-    path/to/builddir/TpsReportCount.sh -c path/to/dir/with/remote-cluster-config <HDFSINPUTPATH> <HDFSOUTPUTPATH>
+    path/to/builddir/TpsReportCount.sh -c path/to/dir/with/remote-cluster-config <HDFSINPUTPATH...> <HDFSOUTPUTPATH>